okbob/plpgsql_check/README.md

 I invite any ideas, patches, bugreports.

-plpgsql_check is next generation of plpgsql_lint.
-It allows to check source code by explicit call
-<i>plpgsql_check_function</i>.

-PostgreSQL PostgreSQL 10 - 15 are supported.
+PostgreSQL PostgreSQL 10 - 16 are supported.

 The SQL statements inside PL/pgSQL functions are checked by the validator for semantic errors.
 These errors can be found by calling the plpgsql_check_function: